jtolla/stocks/readme.txt

 Start mySQL  - Set the user name to appuser and the password to appuser.
 Use the defualt localhost port  :3030

+Open Workbench - from there use the buttons to create the following items.
+Names must match exactly.

 Create a new schema and name it stockportfolio

 create a new table and name it: portfolio  Name the first column portfolioId and make it the primary key, Not NULL, and Auto Increment.